Initiative - Access to spatial data for Research & Education 2

 Access of Academic Institutions to the Data of the European National Mapping and Cadastral Agencies

-This initiative started three years ago and the first report was published in 2011 and is available at AGILE’s web (www.agile-online.org) (bottom of the initiatives page).
+This initiative started three years ago and the first report was published in 2011 and is available at AGILE’s web (www.agile-online.org) (bottom of this initiatives page).
 It has been prepared by David Medyckyj-Scott, Emma Sutton, Chris Higgins, Ian Heywood and its title is: The European National Mapping and Cadastral Agencies and Higher Education A Market for Geospatial Information – Myth or Reality.
 The text below is from the executive summary of the report.

 Access to core geospatial data sets (topographic digital map data, administrative units, hydrography, geology, etc.) is critical for academic research and teaching in almost every discipline.